collapsed-stacks/startups/questions/7844/how-to-establish-an-entrepeneur-mindset.md

 - tagged: `tech-company`, `entrepreneurship`, `vision`
 - score: 5

-<p>I've just started my company venture, coming from an IT programming background.</p>
+I've just started my company venture, coming from an IT programming background.

-<p>I've already read a few books like 48 days to the work you Love, like a virgin, the art of the start 2.0 etc.</p>
+I've already read a few books like 48 days to the work you Love, like a virgin, the art of the start 2.0 etc.

-<p>But I feel like I'm stumbling over the same issues again and again: Seeing and understanding things in a bigger context and get to a sustainable decision because of this.
-Sometimes I can't see eben obvious connecting points and are therefore missing serious business opportunities.</p>
+But I feel like I'm stumbling over the same issues again and again: Seeing and understanding things in a bigger context and get to a sustainable decision because of this.
+Sometimes I can't see eben obvious connecting points and are therefore missing serious business opportunities.

-<p>Maybe it's because I'm used to see the small bits due to the programming background.</p>
+Maybe it's because I'm used to see the small bits due to the programming background.

-<p>How could I successfull establish this way of thinking and acting?</p>
+How could I successfull establish this way of thinking and acting?

 ## Answer 7846